wpgaurav/dynamic-month-year-into-posts/README.txt

 I will try my best to ensure that this plugin is compatible with every functionality plugin you use.
 Please create a support request and allow me some time.

-Please help me with a [donation](https://gauravtiwari.org/donate/) or a positive review to keep the development going.
+Please help me with a positive review to keep the development going.

 == Frequently Asked Questions ==